ericashimomoto/news2meme/README.md

     `python memegenerator.py --config=experiments/train.yaml`

 This code will save all the subspaces into the `OUTPUT_PATH` defined in `settings.py`.
+I set the contribution ratio to define the subspace dimensions to `0.5`, but feel free to change this value in the yaml file to see how it changes the results.

 ## Generation Mode